upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 To maintain platform continuity, define the Service Level Agreement for your control plane.
 An effective tool to help you achieve your control plane's SLA commitment is with [Velero](https://velero.io/).
 Velero allows users to capture and backup the state of their infrastructure’s configuration on their control plane.
 In a disaster scenario—such as if the control plane were to go offline—users can provision a new instance of Crossplane and restore the last known state up to the time of the most recent backup.

 For a complete guide to disaster recovery for your control plane see the [Platform Continuity]({{< ref "xp-arch-framework/interface-integrations/platform-continuity.md" >}}) topic in this framework.

+{{< hint "note" >}}
+A loss of the control plane does not take infrastructure offline, but it will block infrastructure management operations.
+In the event of a controlplane outage, the cloud provider continues to operate infra while control plane DR is carried out.
+{{< /hint >}}

 ### Repository Structure